HenryZhao88/ScanProof/README.md

 | Ensemble disagreement | 0.0188 | 0.7113 | 0.065 |
 | Embedding percentile | 0.0385 | **0.9592** | 0.000 |

-We fixed margins for "acceptable in both regimes" before running the study (within 0.01 AURC and 0.05 AUROC of the best signal in each).
-As measured, **no signal clears both — ours included.**
+I fixed margins for "acceptable in both regimes" before running the study (within 0.01 AURC and 0.05 AUROC of the best signal in each).
+As measured, **no signal clears both — mine included.**
-We didn't go back and loosen the margins afterwards, and the failure is printed on the audit page rather than buried here.
+I didn't go back and loosen the margins afterwards, and the failure is printed on the audit page rather than buried here.

 What the evidence does support is narrower.
 Rescale each regime so the best signal scores 1 and